3.6 Experience Sampling

 Execution

-- Watch the early returns.
-If responses are sparse or uniformly thin, intervene now — adjust the prompt wording, the time-of-day distribution, or the question count before the rest of the data lands.
+Watch the early returns.
+If the first day’s responses are sparse or uniformly thin, fix the wording, the time-of-day distribution, or the question count now, before the rest of the data lands.

-- Resist the urge to coach.
-If a participant asks what a question means, note the confusion as a wording issue rather than rephrasing it for them — the rephrased version is no longer comparable to the rest.
+Acknowledge, but don’t coach.
+Thank participants with a short, identical reply.
+If someone asks what a question means, record the confusion as a wording issue rather than rephrasing it for them — a rephrased question is no longer comparable to the rest.

 Analysis